Digital Displays in Museums: Improving Engagement and Flow

 Creating Interactive Exhibitions with Touchscreen Digital Displays

 For many museums and galleries, the next step beyond digital signage is interaction.
-Touchscreen displays allow visitors to actively explore content, rather than passively consume it, making exhibitions more memorable and engaging, particularly for families, schools and repeat visitors.
+Touchscreen displays allow visitors to actively explore content at their own pace, rather than passively consume it.
+This makes exhibitions more memorable and engaging, particularly for families, schools and repeat visitors.

 Touchscreen displays can be used to: